alorents/lenslocked/README.md

 ensure `.env` file is configured and upto date.
 See `.env.template` in the base directory

-`go run main.go` from the base directory
+`go run cmd/server/server.go` from the base directory

+alternatively run `modd` from the base directory for a live-reload server on file system changes

 # Connecting to postgres